signalogic/SigDL/README.md

 For detailed information on the underlying technology of combined c66x + x86 architecture solutions, see the TI wiki pages for [HPC](http://processors.wiki.ti.com/index.php/HPC), [c66x OpenCV](http://processors.wiki.ti.com/index.php/C66x_opencv), and [NFV Transcoding](http://processors.wiki.ti.com/index.php/NFV_Transcoding).

-In addition to the above "pure cloud" solutions, the combined c66x + x86 architecture can also target small-form factor servers in the 30 to 70 W range.
+In addition to the above "pure cloud" solutions, the combined c66x + x86 architecture can also target small-form factor edge computing servers in the 30 to 70 W range.
 The images below show a combination of Atom x86 and TI c66x cores in a mini-ITX format, with 32 to 64 c66x cores accessible as half-size PCIe card(s).

 ![TI c66x + x86 deep learning small server solution, using mini-ITX (iso view)](https://raw.githubusercontent.com/signalogic/SigDL/master/images/deep_learning_c66x_x86_server_32cores_iso_view.png "TI c66x + x86 deep learning small server solution, using mini-ITX (iso view)")

 In the mini-ITX images, the motherboard is a dual core Atom (C2358 @ 1.74 GHz) with 4x GbE interfaces, and 8 GB DDR3 mem @ 1333 MHz.
-A more suitable motherboard would be a x5-E3940 quad core Atom, with either a x4 or x8 PCIe slot (or mPCIe interface).
+A more suitable motherboard would contain x5-E39xx dual-core or quad-core Atom, with either a x4 or x8 PCIe slot (or mPCIe interface).

 ![TI c66x + x86 deep learning small server solution, using mini-ITX (top view)](https://raw.githubusercontent.com/signalogic/SigDL/master/images/deep_learning_c66x_x86_server_32cores_top_view.png "TI c66x + x86 deep learning small server solution, using mini-ITX (top view)")

 As an interesting side note, besides x86 it's also possible to combine a half-size c66x PCIe card Tegra GPU SoCs, for example the Jetson TX2 board has an x4 PCIe slot (see Jetson pics above).
-What could be done with a next-gen Tegra (say 128 CUDA cores and 128 Tensor cores) and 32 c66x cores ?
+What are the possibilities in edge computing applicaitions of a mini-ITX server containing next-gen Tegra (say 128 CUDA cores and 128 Tensor cores) and 32 c66x cores ?

 If you are using or considering to use TI c66x and wish to discuss this either with Signalogic or 3-way with TI Sr. Management, please contact Signalogic.